Finding your way

 We will break down every aspect of the college search, from applying for admission and financial aid to identifying a school that is the best match for you.

 Thinking about applying?

 Use these resources to help you prepare your best application

 - Learn more about our holistic approach to admissions, academics, and student life

 - Sign up for a college search workshop to help guide your research and get to know the process

 - Check out our application requirements and deadlines and make a plan

-- Read about our standardized testing policy (Hopkins is test optional for the class entering in 2022)
+- Read about our standardized testing policy (Hopkins is test optional through the 2025-2026 application year)